-- These findings suggest that if researchers discover a way to stop the overproduction of beta-amyloid, they may be able to prevent the disease or slow its progression
+- These findings suggest that if researchers discover a way to stop the overproduction of beta-amyloid, they may be able to prevent early-onset Alzheimer’s or slow its progression

 Being Patient spoke to Reiswig about his family’s history, what he has learned by participating in the DIAN study and his hopes for the future.

 A Genetic Predisposition to a Rare Form of Early-Onset Alzheimer’s

 Being Patient: Only 643 families on Earth are known to have been impacted by the PSEN2 gene.
 Who has been impacted in your family and what does it mean to have this gene?

 Marty Reiswig: My grandpa, Ralph, became symptomatic with early-onset Alzheimer’s in his mid-40s and he was dead by the year that I was born.
 My father has very few positive memories with his dad.
 He was very symptomatic by the time that my dad was only 8 years old.
 Early-onset Alzheimer’s can really change people and gives you a pretty rough personality at times, so, unfortunately, those are the memories my dad has of his father.
 My grandpa and his generation is kind of what raised the red flag.
 My grandpa had 13 siblings and of those 14 kids in that family, 10 of them ended up getting early-onset Alzheimer’s by the age of 50.

 Being Patient: Researchers only learned about the early-onset genes in recent years.
 How did your family learn about their genetic predisposition to early-onset Alzheimer’s?